Who doesn’t love ice cream on a hot summer day, or any day really?

-- Use a ladle to scoop the mixture into silicone baking trays (many come with cute paw print or dog bone designs), ice cube trays, or lined muffin tins.
+- Use a ladle to scoop the mixture into silicone baking trays (many come with cute paw prints or dog bone designs), ice cube trays, or lined muffin tins.

-Tip: You can even combine these two recipes and serve the ice cream bites on top of the “woofles” so it’s really like your dog is having his very own ice cream cone, but without any of the harmful or unhealthy ingredients.
+Combine these two recipes and serve the ice cream bites on top of the “Woofles” so it’s really like your dog is having his very own ice cream cone, but without any of the harmful or unhealthy ingredients.

 You probably shouldn’t feed your dog ice cream cones or any ice cream for that matter.
 Both are full of sugar and usually contain additives and preservatives that are unhealthy for dogs and hard for them to digest.